 The cost can vary, so it’s a good idea to work with your driving school to see if it is possible for you to take advantage of any discounts.
 Driving courses for teens tend to be between $300-$800.
-The Champion’s Driving School price is $419.
+The Champion’s Driving School price for teen drivers is $419.
 If you are an adult taking a 6 hour class then you’re looking at $100-$300 on average.
-Our price is $129 currently.
+Our adult driving school price is $129 currently.

 How Much Is Parent Taught Driver’s Ed?

 Parent-taught driver’s education comes to a similar price to online driver’s education programs.
 You also need to pay the $20 parent-taught fee.

 The cost is generally quite affordable, with prices ranging from $95-$150 for teens and $45-$75 for adults.